 Philippines internet connection makes me cry

-Sounds so shallow right? some may say it is just an internet girl! and there are many people now suffering more than my problem.
+Sound shallow right? some may say that hey girl it is just an internet! there are many people now suffering more than your problem.

-Well, it might be true my problem may not be a problem at all for some.
+It might be true, my problem may not be a problem at all for some or unreasonable.

 But the internet is the only sword I know so far to continue my battle.

-When the COVID pandemic badly hits my work industry, I do not have a choice but to face the reality of starting back my life here in the Philippines.
+COVID Pandemic had a huge bad effect on the industry I work for many years abroad.
+Because of that, I do not have a choice but to face the reality of starting back my life here in the Philippines.
 Staying overseas in this situation looks so risky for me.
-Aside from safety reasons, financial stability is another factor why I opt to stay here for now.
+Aside from safety reasons, my financial stability is another factor why I opt to stay here for now.
 Surviving abroad without work is extremely hard for OFW like me.

-I am thankful that I am at home, safe, and comfortable with my family.
-However, deep inside I feel so sad and questioning why it is tough to start again.
+I am thankful that I am finally at home, safe, and comfortable with my family.
+However, deep inside I feel so sad and questioning why starting again is hard.

-There comes a time that I am wishing I have the skills of other persons I knew.
-I was wishing that; I hope I have their talent in making a simple business to succeed.
-They are so creative in producing a business idea, while some are good at selling their homemade items from sweets, meals, and all kinds of food.
+How I wish I have extra skills like other people I knew, some are very talented in making simple business to be a successful one.
+While others are so creative in producing their business idea, like selling their homemade items from sweets, meals, and all kinds of food to sell.

-I reach a point that I am questioning myself on why I am not good at anything?
-Why my skills never improve…
+I have reached a point that I am questioning myself on why I am not good at anything?
+Why my skills never get better.

 There are lots of thoughts, that are playing in my mind day and night.
 I know I am just stressed out as this is the longest time I am not working at all.

 During the first stage of job hunting online I was so positive.
-But every time I am receiving a not good response about my internet connection capacity, I am feeling down
+But every time I am receiving a not good response about the speed capacity of my internet connection I am feeling down

 Philippines Internet Connection

 I was applying for the position of a virtual assistant job or research and data entry specialist.
 The first step was easy and looks promising.
-I even passed for the assessment, but when they required me to submit a screenshot of my internet speed test they never reply or simply said I did not pass.
-The same thing happened to my husband.
+I even passed for the assessment, but when they required me to submit a screenshot of my internet speed requirement they never reply or simply said I did not pass.
+The same thing happened to my husband’s application.

 Because of that, I am losing my motivation to land on a home-based job.
 I decided to stop for a while now in applying till we have our PLDT line connection back.
 This issue with PLDT is pending for almost 2 months now.
 While my globe prepaid connection back up is not enough to qualify to be a Virtual Assistant.